neurodroid/stimfit/doc/sphinx/manual/python.rst

 In this example, a[:100] refers to a sliced NumPy array that comprises all sampling points from index 0 to index 99, and a[100:] refers to an array from index 100 to the last sampling point.

 **cut_traces(pt)** and **cut_traces_multi(pt_list)**
-These functions cut all selected traces at a single sampling pont (pt) or at multiple samplint points (pt_list).
+These functions cut all selected traces at a single sampling point (pt) or at multiple sampling points (pt_list).
 The cut traces will be shown in a new window.
 Both functions are included in the **stf namespace** from version 0.8.11 on.
 The code for ``cut_traces()`` is listed here.

 ::